-7.11 Lineage
+7.11Lineage

-Crop types were derived by using Random Forest Classification on Sentinel-1 Radar data, and refined using vegetation indices from Sentinel-2 optical data.
+Crop types were derived by using Random Forest Classification on Sentinel-1 radar data and refined using surface reflectance images from Sentinel-2 optical data.

 7.12 CROME Layer Metadata

 A metadata file will be supplied with each product supply.
 Metadata will conform to ISO 19115 and be UK GEMINI discovery level metadata.